YashJaingit0074/foodiehub/STREAMLIT_README.md

-# Streamlit Dashboard for Resume Wale Projects

 ## Overview
-This dashboard provides a central interface for managing and monitoring all the scripts and processes in the Resume Wale Projects suite.
+This dashboard provides a central interface for managing and monitoring all the scripts and processes in the Projects suite.
 The dashboard automatically starts all BAT files on startup to ensure all systems are operational.

 ## Features
 - Auto-starts all monitoring and system BAT files